jgoerzen/covid19ks/index.md

 - Harvey County's mask ordinance took effect July 15.
 - The Harvey County Fair happened July 30 - August 3 with little observation of COVID-19-safe practices.
 - KDHE Sec.
 Norman says it can take 1 to 2 incubation periods (so 2-4 weeks) for the effects of masks or other enhanced protocols to be visible in the numbers.
 Because this chart uses a 7-day simple moving average, the effect is further delayed.
+- The Harvey County data had a downward correction in number of cases on January 22, reducing by over 100.
+This explains the unnaturally low (and even negative) numbers you see in the 14 days after that.

 Note that the higher the population of a county, the more useful the statistical data is for interpreting a trend.
 Marion County looks bouncy because just one or two people can make a significant difference in the case rate even if it is hard to use to predict a trend.